cferdinandi/gmt-html-minify/README.md

 ## How It Works
-Getting started with HTML Minify is as simple as installing a plugin:
+Getting started with HTML Minify is really easy.
+[View the tutorial.](http://cferdinandi.github.io/html-minify/)

-1. Upload the `html-minify` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the Plugins menu in WordPress.
-3. Pat yourself on the back.

-Seriously, you're done.
-Nice work!
-You change what gets minified under "Settings" in the Admin Dashboard.

 ## Changelog